KxSystems/docs-v1/docs/ref/lists.md

     </code></pre>

 !!! tip "Do it on disk"
     Since V3.4 certain vectors can be updated directly on disk without the need to fully rewrite the file.
-Such vectors must have no attribute, be of a mappable type, not nested, and not compressed. e.g.
+Such vectors must have no attribute, be of a mappable type, not nested, not an enumeration, and not compressed. e.g.
     <pre><code class="language-q">
     q)\`:data set til 20;
     q)@[\`:data;3 6 8;:;100 200 300];
     q)get\`:data
     0 1 2 100 4 5 200 7 300 9 10 11 12 13 14 15 16 17 18 19
     </code></pre>

 ## `count`